DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Related work

+\textbf{DINO-informed Neural Representation}.
+DINO \cite{caron2021emerging} has emerged as a powerful tool in neural scene representations, offering both invariant feature extraction \cite{mazur2023feature, xu2022sinnerf} and semantic comprehension \cite{ye2023featurenerf, fan2022nerf, dou2024learning}.
+Mazur et al. \cite{mazur2023feature} extract DINO features that offer flexible semantic representations for scene understanding.
+Recent works \cite{zhu2024semgauss, zhu2024sni, singh2024loss, yu2022d, pham2024go} have already investigated the integration of DINO \cite{caron2021emerging} or DINOv2 \cite{oquab2023dinov2} features into SLAM pipelines, although for different purposes -- i.e., for joint semantic segmentation, mapping, and localization, or to identify and filter out moving subjects in dynamic SLAM pipelines.

-So far, both implicit and explicit methods overlook the potential of the standalone DINO features and how their guidance can improve the accuracy of existing SLAM systems.
-In this paper, we comprehensively explore the advancement of DINO to SLAM systems with different scene representations, suggesting the potential to extend DINO features to future SLAM systems based on radiance fields.
+As a consequence, both implicit and explicit methods overlooked the potential of DINO features and how their guidance, if properly enriched with geometry awareness, can improve the accuracy of existing SLAM systems.
+In this paper, we comprehensively explore this path and unveil the real potential of DINO, when properly enhanced with geometry awareness, to boost a variety of SLAM systems characterized by different scene representations, thus suggesting the potential to extend our approach to future SLAM systems based on radiance fields.